Search

 How will mentors be trained?

 Each mentor will be required to attend mentor training.
-Completion of an on-line module is required prior to attending the training.
+Completion of an online module is required prior to attending the training.
 The mentor program will pay for all expenses for the mentors to participate in the training.

 Interested in being a mentor?